sphanit/CoHAN_Planner/README.md

 	```
 	catkin build
 	```
+	Note: catkin build might make the cpu busy utilizing all threads if not configured properly, you can instead use it with less jobs.
+For example, ```catkin build -j4```, can run up to four jobs at a time.

 # Usage
 1. Our packages are built as plugins to standard 2D navigation stack and hence they follow the same topics to publish navigation goals.